kids-first/kf-lib-data-ingest/docs/source/design/load.rst

 | {"study_id": "SD_12345678", "external_id": "P1"} |  PT_00001111  |
 +--------------------------------------------------+---------------+

+If the ingest library later encounters a record in the source data with the same unique components, it can:

+#.
+Check the local cache for a known identifer.
+#.
+If no related entry exists in the local cache, query the target service for
-Then when the ingest library sees a record in the source data with the same unique key components, it can always associate the resulting entity in the target service with the same target ID.
-That way we can update characteristics of existing participants without locally knowing in advance how the target service identifies them.
+   the identifer of the entity with the same key values.

+That way we can update characteristics of existing entities without knowing in advance how the target service identifies them, and it should always be safe to erase the local cache at the expense of performance (additional network roundtrips).